 REVIEW OF RELATED LITERATURE

-Digitalisation
+Digitalization

-Gartner (2020) posited that digitalisation is "the use of digital technologies to transform a business model and create new revenue and value opportunities; it is the process of moving to a digital business".
+Gartner (2020) posited that digitalization is "the use of digital technologies to transform a business model and create new revenue and value opportunities; it is the process of moving to a digital business".
 Hinings, Gegenhuber, and Greenwood (2018) describe it as the combined effect of multiple digital innovations which can change, challenge, or replace the way value is created in organizations, ecosystems, and industries.
-Digitalisation, also referred to as digital transformation, is the massive, on-going and profound technological transformation at a societal and industrial level through the implementation and utilisation of digital technology (Vial, 2019).
+Digitalization, also referred to as digital transformation, is the massive, ongoing and profound technological transformation at a societal and industrial level through the implementation and utilization of digital technology (Vial, 2019).

 Digital Collaboration Platform

-Coughlin and Kadjer (2009), defines digital collaboration as an interaction that utilizes variety of techniques for experts to cooperate, gather data, share information and thoughts, encouraging opportunity for team effectiveness and organisational growth.
-Employees can collaborate through the following medium; videoconferencing, audio-conferencing, instant messaging, text messaging, phone calls, conference calls, conference calls, e-mail, wikis, discussion boards, application-specific groupware, or shared databases etc. (Caya, Mortensen & Pinsonneault, 2013).
-Digital platforms can be defined as a collection of technical elements (software and hardware) and associated organisational processes that mediate between different user groups (de Reuver, Sorensen & Basole 2018).
+Coughlin and Kadjer (2009), define digital collaboration as an interaction that utilizes a variety of techniques for experts to cooperate, gather data, and share information and thoughts, encouraging opportunities for team effectiveness and organizational growth.
+Employees can collaborate through the following mediums; videoconferencing, audio-conferencing, instant messaging, text messaging, phone calls, conference calls, conference calls, e-mail, wikis, discussion boards, application-specific groupware, or shared databases etc. (Caya, Mortensen & Pinsonneault, 2013).
+Digital platforms can be defined as a collection of technical elements (software and hardware) and associated organizational processes that mediate between different user groups (de Reuver, Sorensen & Basole 2018).

 Employees’ Performance

 Performance is a key metric for assessing whether or not a work is completed satisfactorily (Sopiah, Kurniawan, Nora, & Narmaditya, 2020).
-Performance is the result of work carried out in an organisation by employees or a group of employees, in compliance with their respective authorities and obligations, in an attempt to lawfully accomplish the goals of the organisation concerned, not in violation of the law, in accordance with ethics and morality (Muchhal & Solkhe, 2017).
+Performance is the result of work carried out in an organization by employees or a group of employees, in compliance with their respective authorities and obligations, in an attempt to lawfully accomplish the goals of the organization concerned, not in violation of the law, in accordance with ethics and morality (Muchhal & Solkhe, 2017).

 Digital Collaboration Platform and Employees’ Performance

-The continuous change that the digitalization of things is bringing along is having a major impact on the workforce at various levels such as rationalisation, knowledge, performance, efficiency, skill set, etc. Digital learning platforms can improve the company’s internal education by hosting tailored trainings and development programmes for employees and leaders, where they can attend the training in alignment with their work schedules, matched with their self-pacing and choice of topic (Gow & MacDonald, 2006, Ulrike, Katrin, Nina, Andreas & Christian, 2018).
+The continuous change that the digitalization of things is bringing along is having a major impact on the workforce at various levels such as rationalization, knowledge, performance, efficiency, skill set, etc. Digital learning platforms can improve the company’s internal education by hosting tailored trainings and development programmes for employees and leaders, where they can attend the training in alignment with their work schedules, matched with their self-pacing and choice of topic (Gow & MacDonald, 2006, Ulrike, Katrin, Nina, Andreas & Christian, 2018).
 Within higher qualified jobs in the digitized world, a new working space is created that allows new collaborative working models due to cloud computing platforms.
 This new type of collaborative working on clouds permits quick development sprints which constantly and in real time allow managers\leaders to test the performance of each delivered work package.
 Furthermore, it enables them to take decisions and direct work at a higher speed as well as to make the work performance of each team member transparent (Ulrike, et al., 2018).

 Digital Workplace

 Digital transformation is defined as investing in technology to transform traditional work into electronic so that the vital and basic services associated with serving individuals, institutions, and various investments are transformed from their traditional form to the smart electronic form, relying on modern and advanced technologies (Abolhassan, 2017).
-Its role is in facilitating the process of exchanging information and data without being exposed to spatial or temporal barriers in all sectors and institutions such as education, health, government, and financial services (Kolagar et al., 2022).
+Its role is to facilitate the process of exchanging information and data without being exposed to spatial or temporal barriers in all sectors and institutions, such as education, health, government, and financial services (Kolagar et al., 2022).

 Digital Workplace and Employee Performance